leereilly/csi/README.md

 # => "National Security"
 ```

-:boom:

 ### NAICS & SIC Overview

 Explaining NAICS and SIC is outside the scope of this README, but you'll find an extremely brief overview below.
-For more information you can check out the [SIC page](http://en.wikipedia.org/wiki/Standard_Industrial_Classification) and [NAICS](http://en.wikipedia.org/wiki/North_American_Industry_Classification_System) page on Wikipeda.
+For more information you can check out the [SIC page](http://en.wikipedia.org/wiki/Standard_Industrial_Classification) and [NAICS page](http://en.wikipedia.org/wiki/North_American_Industry_Classification_System) on Wikipeda.

 <table>
    <tr>